recoilphp/recoil/README.md

 ```

 `Recoil::run()` is a convenience method that instantiates a kernel and executes the given function in a new strand.
-The `yield` keyword must be present in order for PHP to parse the function as a generator.
-Yielding `Recoil::noop()`
+Yielding `Recoil::noop()` (no-operation) effectively does nothing at all, but the presence of the `yield` keyword
-(no-operation) instructs the kernel to continue executing the current coroutine without suspending.
+forces PHP to parse the function as a generator.

 ### Calling one coroutine from another